-Using RFXpress RFX100 (referred to as RFXpress), you can define baseband I and Q signals with various modulation schemes and create single or multi-carrier signals where each carrier can be independently defined.
+Using RFXpress, you can define baseband I and Q signals with various modulation schemes and create single or multi-carrier signals where each carrier can be independently defined.
 For each carrier, you can apply impairments such as quadrature error and I/Q imbalance, add interferences such as sinusoidal interference, and define the graphs to create.
 Upon compilation, the signal can be viewed as graphs, sent to an arbitrary waveform generator, and saved for later use.
 Compilation options include sending signals directly to the AWG and completely eliminating the wrap-around effects found in arbitrary waveform generators.
 This provides seamless signals that can be played back continuously without any discontinuity or glitch in the time, frequency, modulation, or channel coding domains.
-Waveform transfer and control of the AWG5000 and AWG7000 series can be performed directly from RFXpress.
+Waveform transfer and control of the AWGs can be performed directly from RFXpress.